AMCreates/list_and_template_method/2~A Brief History.md

 # The Creation of NOX

-According to their beliefs, the Azuli, the Animus, and the Wellow were created by four powerful beings called ____________.
+According to their beliefs, the Azuli, the Animus, and the Wellow were created by four powerful beings called the Void Beings.
 These beings of unknown origin came together to create a world.
 They molded a world with a variety of climates and terrain and life.
 The darkness of this world would be disturbed by a beautiful glow from the planet and the life on it.
 A range of colorful lights would pulse as if the orb were alive itself.
 These beings created the three peoples and gave them special abilities.

 ### The Azuli: Being of the Water and Seas
 - Ability to travel through water